Poisson geometrical aspects of the Tomita-Takesaki modular theory

 \eqref{grpd_lemma_proof_item6} It is clear that $\widetilde\bs(\gamma)=\vert\gamma\vert=\widetilde\bt(J\gamma)$ and $\widetilde\bs(J\gamma)=\vert J\gamma\vert=\widetilde\bt(\gamma)$, hence $(\gamma,J\gamma),(J\gamma,\gamma)\in\H\ast\H$.
 Moreover, using the polar decomposition $J\gamma=u^*\vert J\gamma\vert$ one obtains

 Replacing $\gamma$ by $J\gamma$ in the above equality, one has

 and this completes the proof. \end{proof}

-\begin{rem} Since $\H\tto\P$ is a groupoid and $E\vert_{\P}\colon\P\to\M_*^+$ is bijective, it then follows that $\H\tto\M_*^+$ is a groupoid for which $J$ is the inversion map and groupoid product is given by \eqref{prod}.
+\begin{rem} Since $\H\tto\P$ is a groupoid and $E\vert_{\P}\colon\P\to\M_*^+$ is bijective, it then follows that $\H\tto\M_*^+$ is a groupoid for which $J$ is the inversion map, while the groupoid product is given by \eqref{prod}.
 However, the source, target and objects inclusion maps are defined by

 respectively. \end{rem}